 I let out a deep sigh and shouted, “I know you’re there…”

-“My dear Mister Sakurai, have you been following me for the past 2 days?”, I asked sarcastically while gesturing towards the bush.
+“My dear Mister Sakurai, have you been following me for the past 2 days?”, I asked sarcastically, pointing towards the direction of the bush.

 The bush shuffled again and in a comical style, Sakaki rose up with an awkward, wry smile.